 - May 07 Research How Vaccinations Are Helping Return Americans to Work

 - May 07 Newsroom Senator Lee on April's Employment Numbers

 - Apr 29 Newsroom Ranking Member Lee on First Quarter GDP Report

 - Apr 22 Research Do Early Data Suggest a Pandemic-Induced “Baby Bust”?

 - Apr 02 Newsroom Senator Lee on March's Employment Numbers

 Latest Economic Data

-Real gross domestic product (GDP) increased at an annual rate of 4.1 percent in the fourth quarter of 2020, reflecting both the continued economic recovery from the sharp declines earlier in the year and the ongoing impact of the COVID-19 pandemic, including new restrictions and closures that took effect in some areas of the United States.
+Real gross domestic product (GDP) increased at an annual rate of 6.4 percent in the first quarter of 2021, reflecting the continued economic recovery, reopening of establishments, and continued government response related to the COVID-19 pandemic.

 In the week ending March 27, the advance figure for seasonally adjusted initial claims was 719,000, an increase of 61,000 from the previous week's revised level.
 The previous week's level was revised down by 26,000 from 684,000 to 658,000.
 The 4-week moving average was 719,000, a decrease of 10,500 from the previous week's revised average.
 This is the lowest level for this average since March 14, 2020 when it was 225,500.
 The previous week's average was revised down by 6,500 from 736,000 to 729,500.